nkoepke/FileTypeScanner/README.md

 # FileTypeScanner
 Start FileTypeScanner.js with node and open the page running on port 3000.
-Select the path fo analyze in
+Select the path to analyze.
 ```js
 let fileSizes = fileAnalyzer('./');
 ```